ssrg-vt/n3350_pacman/README.md

 **HowTo**
 1. **Linux-Bringup on BMAX_B1_Plus**
->* To bring-up linux, eMMC has to disabled on BMAX else BIOS will always default to Windows-Boot.
+* To bring-up linux, eMMC has to disabled on BMAX else BIOS will always default to Windows-Boot.
->* On startup (quickly) press the ESC or F11 key (many times) to enter the BIOS Setup, go to the “Chipset” tab.
+* On startup press the ESC or F11 key to enter the BIOS Setup, go to the “Chipset” tab.
 Make the following changes
->* _HD-Audio Support → Disable_
+* _HD-Audio Support → Disable_
->* _SCC eMMC Support → Disable_
+* _SCC eMMC Support → Disable_
->* _WIFI Support → Disable_
+* _WIFI Support → Disable_
->* _Bluetooth Support → Disable_
+* _Bluetooth Support → Disable_
->
+* _Boot_ → _Secure_Boot_ → _Disable_

 2. **Setting up GCC-UEFI**
 **_UEFI: Hello World!_ **
->* There are two possible methods used for creating UEFI executable (gnu-efi or Intel's Tianocore edk2)
+* There are two possible methods used for creating UEFI executable (gnu-efi or Intel's Tianocore edk2)
->* I am listing the tutorials [references] to setup a "Hello World" program before proceeding to more complex u-code patches.
+* I am listing the tutorials [references] to setup a "Hello World" program before proceeding to more complex u-code patches.
->* In these experiments we use gnu-efi packages (over TianoCore EDKII) for **.efi** program development.
+* In these experiments we use gnu-efi packages (over TianoCore EDKII) for **.efi** program development.
->* Baseline package version is used from sourceforge:**gnu-efi.3.0.14**.
+* Baseline package version is used from sourceforge:**gnu-efi.3.0.14**.
 Use _$ git clone https://git.code.sf.net/p/gnu-efi/code gnu-efi_
->* Some differences in api/syntax has been observed if different version of gnu-efi is used (or if tianocoreEDKII baseline used).
-These differences are captured in detail, in tutorials[references].
+* Some differences in api/syntax has been observed, if different versions of gnu-efi are used (or tianocoreEDKII baseline used).
+These differences are captured in detail in tutorials[references] as UEFI framework allows firmware developers flexibility to write macros/APIs.
->

 3. **Achieving Goldmont Unlock**
 >* To update contents of MSRAM with customized micro-code patches, access to CRBUS needs to be unlocked via DCI debugger.
 This unlock is called Red-unlock and here we try to achive the same.
 >* _Prequisites of GLM Unlock_